 How often should you get a routine car air conditioner inspection?
 It varies from vehicle to vehicle.
 Check your owner's manual for the vehicle manufacturer's recommendation.

-Here's a good piece of auto advice from Clayton's Auto Service for Oregon auto owners that will extend the life of their air conditioning systems: You should run your air conditioner in the winter every once in a while.
+Here's a good piece of advice from Clayton's Auto Service for Oregon vehicle owners that will extend the life of their air conditioning systems: You should run your air conditioner in the winter every once in a while.
 This circulates the refrigerant, which lubricates the seals.
 That way, they won't dry out during cold Corvallis weather.